gmoshiko/stack-monitoring/README.md

 ## Stacktool

 Stacktool is built to maintaining and monitoring the stack.
-for example, you can send any docker command to the docker driver inside the VM with just adding '--cmd'
+for example, you can send any docker command and control the stack with '--cmd'

 ```
 ./stacktool.py docker --cmd ps